GrantScape’s Complaints Procedure

 We will send you a written response to your complaint at stage one within 10 working days.

-Stage 2 If you are not satisfied with the response you receive, you can take this further by writing, faxing, emailing or sending an audio tape or CD to our Chief Executive.
+Stage 2 If you are not satisfied with the response you receive, you can take this further by writing to or emailing our Chief Executive.
 You must do this within four working weeks of receiving our response to stage one.
 Please tell us:

 - what happened;